FOOT CARE FOR SOCCER

 Callus – A callus is a toughened area of skin which has become thick due to rubbing.
 Calluses are normal on the feet of soccer players.
 Problems arise if they are allowed to become too thick.
 Over-thick calluses need to be trimmed back.
 Otherwise they can shift or crack.
 Padding around a callus, typically with a hole cut out in the center, can be helpful.
 Trimming may be accomplished with a pumice stone, a callus shaver, or even a clean and dry nail clipper.
 Particularly difficult calluses should be pared down by a podiatrist.

 Contusion (Bruise) – A contusion, also called a bruise, is caused by blunt force trauma, such as getting kicked, which causes tissue damage, especially the breakage of small blood vessels, allowing blood to seep into the damaged areas.
 The body reacts by sending in additional blood and fluids, which causes further damage and pain.
 Small bruises near the top of the skin can appear quickly with a typical “black and blue” characteristic.
 Others may be deep within the underlying tissue.
 Deep bruises can even go unrecognized until weeks later when yellow colors appear at the surface.
-Treatment for light bruises may include the “RICE” (rest, ice, [cold] compression, elevation), and then heat.
+Initial treatment for light bruises should include the “RICE” (rest, ice [cold], compression, elevation) protocol, and later heat.
 Any indication of unexpected expansion, swelling, hardening, pain, or loss of sensation with a bruise should be seen by a doctor.
 These are potential indications of internal bleeding or “compartment syndrome.”

 Cyst– A cyst is typically a small, almost round, hard, closed sac which may contain air, fluid, or semi-solid material.
 Soccer players tend to get cysts containing scar tissue, or another type of cyst called a “ganglion cyst,” often at points where the shoes bend or crease on the foot.
 A ganglion cyst is a swelling that often appears on or around joints or tendons.
 The actual cause of a cyst is generally unknown.
 Trying to pop a cyst usually doesn’t help and is likely to make it worse.
 Surgery is almost always required and, once performed, the cyst usually does not come back.